leanprover/fp-lean/functional-programming-lean/src/type-classes/coercion.md

 In mathematics, it is common to have a concept that consists of a set equipped with additional structure.
 For example, a monoid is some set _S_, an element _s_ of _S_, and an associative binary operator on _S_, such that _s_ is neutral on the left and right of the operator.
 _S_ is referred to as the "carrier set" of the monoid.
-The natural numbers with zero and addition form a monoid, for instance, because addition is associative and adding zero to any number is the identity.
+The natural numbers with zero and addition form a monoid, because addition is associative and adding zero to any number is the identity.
 Similarly, the natural numbers with one and multiplication also form a monoid.
 Monoids are also widely used in functional programming: lists, the empty list, and the append operator form a monoid, as do strings, the empty string, and string append:
 ```lean